Stefan Arestis, the co-founder of the gay travel blog Nomadic Boys, joins our hosts on today’s super kawaii Tokyo episode.

 - Download the Google translate app to navigate menus, vending machines and other signs.

 - If you have tattoos but you’d like to try the onsens, use this website to find spaces available to you.

 - When it comes to cellular data, don’t bother with a sim card or an international roaming package.
 Rent a Wifi Device like the one described here.

 - Hyperdia is the de facto metro app in Tokyo.
 It has very precise schedules as well as directions to the correct platforms and exits.

 - Bring a change purse – despite its connection with electronics.
 Japan is very much a cash culture.

 - Speaking of change, 7/11s have their own bank in Japan that work flawlessly with international bank cards.

-- Finally, for a breakdown on Japan’s notoriously complex etiquette, check out our recent blog post here.
+- Finally, for a breakdown of Japan’s notoriously complex etiquette, check out our recent blog post here.

 Visit The Land of the Rising Sun on our all-gay Japan: Kyoto to Tokyo tour.
-New departure dates just added!
+New departure dates have just been added!

 All photos courtesy of Nomadic Boys.